Mikkoeinari/nmfd_for_drums/README.md

 # nmfd_for_drums
-NMFD For Multi-Instrument Treanscription of Solo Drum Performances
+NMFD For Multi-Instrument Transcription of Solo Drum Performances